jonkgrimes/blog/README.md

 A little Go primer for myself.

-Using some gorm and martini.
+Using some gorm and negroni.